-The Roach Valley Way Relay – 5th May 2019
+The Roach Valley Way Relay – provisional date 3rd May 2020

 The Roach Valley Way Relay is a Stage Trail Run, following written descriptions, maps, and footpath ‘Way Markers’ along the route of the Roach Valley Way long distance footpath.
 (23 miles in total, 4 legs, 4 runners)